GsusCryst/Rich-Client-Application-Development/README.md

 AlgoTrade constantly retrieves the trade data of a crypto exchange, computes the candlesticks in real time, derives several indicators and makes hold/buy/sell decisions based on all this data.

+The trade decisions are displayed on a candlestick chart with a real market data graph.
+An overview of the profits/losses over a chooseable timeframe will be rendered below the chart.

+Development:Backend nodejs, frontend Reactjs.

 ## References

 1. MFI: http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:money_flow_index_mfi